-Stress has been linked to low self-esteem too.
+All that stressing is doing quite a number on your self-esteem, too.
 This is a problem for many reasons, and when you're looking for love, self-assurance is key.
-Going on a first date, flirting with the barista or walking up to that cute guy at the bar or striking up conversation is tough when you've got plenty of worries on the mind.
+Going on a first date, flirting with the barista or walking up to that cute guy at the bar is tough when you've got plenty of worries on the mind.
 One reason to chill?
 Women with high self-esteem have better sex.

 3. Your Body Image

 Did you know stress is one of the leading triggers of poor body image?
 A bad body image can put a serious damper on your relationships, sex life or singlehood.
 To make things worse, your appearance takes a hit when you're a nervous wreck too.
-Not only are the dudes considering your face less attractive as we mentioned above, but cortisol causes an increase in oil production.
+Not only are the dudes considering your face less attractive, but cortisol causes an increase in oil production.
 Yikes.
 According to ScienceDaily, acne, brittle nails and even hair loss are common signs you could use a chill pill stat.
 So yes, your financial worries could strangely be affecting your manicure.
-Keep Reading ...

 One way to kill your ability to get in the mood?
 Stress.
 Family, money, how you're going to fit 30 people at the dinner table on Christmas, you name it — your anxiety can unfortunately follow you right into the bedroom.
 We know sex is a form of stress relief but your everyday woes also prevent you from getting it on.
 When your body produces cortisol for an extended period of time, it actually hinders your sex hormones.